shurawat/teir3_aws/README.md

 # teir3_aws
 Designing a Three-Tier Architecture in AWS

-It is a pycharm project. user pycharm to import the project.
+Use pycharm to import the project.

+To run the program execute src.com.aws.DeployALL class